A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Introduction

 \subsection{Novel Contributions and Highlights}

-We propose a novel deep neural network architecture for a BCI SSVEP speller, which strongly outperforms (with uniformly the highest ITR results across all durations, i.e., signal lengths, of stimulation) the state-of-the-art as well as the most recently proposed competing techniques.
-Our performance evaluations are based on two publicly available large scale datasets that consist of $105$ subjects in total with $40$ target characters.
-In these performance evaluations, we focus on comparing with $9$ existing prominent techniques that had previously reported relatively high ITRs. \textit{The code, link to the datasets and the proposed DNN model are all available for reproducibility at \url{https://github.com/osmanberke/Deep-SSVEP-BCI}.}
+We propose a novel DNN architecture for a BCI SSVEP speller, which processes SSVEP signals in time domain as an end-to-end system from the EEG to the prediction of the target character.
+The proposed DNN strongly outperforms (with uniformly the highest ITR results for all signal lengths) the state-of-the-art as well as recently proposed deep learning techniques.
+Our performance evaluations are based on two publicly available large scale datasets that consist of $105$ subjects in total with $40$ target characters. \textit{The code and link to the datasets are available at \url{https://github.com/osmanberke/Deep-SSVEP-BCI}.}